-Moments from golf's U.S. open - Photos
+Moments from golf's U.S. Open - Photos

 View all

-Tiger Woods hits off the 16th tee during a practice round prior to the 2019 U.S. Open on Wednesday.
+Tiger Woods of the U.S. hits on the ninth fairway in round one.
 Photo by Kevin Dietsch/UPI

 License photo